-What a difference ah?
-While Homestake was only investing 6% of its total revenues on CAPEX in 1978-1979, Barrick, Newmont, and AngloGold during 2011-2012 forked out 33%, or one-third of their total revenues on CAPEX spending.
+What a difference, ah?
+While Homestake was only investing 6% of its total revenues on CAPEX in 1978-1979, Barrick, Newmont, and AngloGold during 2011-2012 forked out 33%, or one-third of its total revenues on CAPEX spending.
 Thus, the top three gold miners spent more than five times the CAPEX per revenue ratio than Homestake Mining during the peak gold price years.

 The reason is simple.
-As the gold mining industry transitioned from underground to open-pit mining to increase production, ore grades fell and this how a dramatic impact on the cost of doing business.
-Not only did CAPEX spending skyrocket, so did costs all across the board.
+As the gold mining industry transitioned from underground to open-pit mining to increase production, ore grades fell, and this how a dramatic impact on the cost of doing business.
+Not only did CAPEX spending skyrocket, but so did costs all across the board.

 To simplify the chart above, I took the total revenues for Barrick, Newmont, and AngloGold for 2011 and 2012 and came up with an average of $10.3 billion ($10,344 million) for those two years.
 I then calculated an average of their total CAPEX spending of $3.4 billion, which equaled 33% of the companies’ total revenues.

 Now, while it is true that Barrick made some lousy investments and wasted a lot of investor money on projects that didn’t pan out, Pascua Lama, for instance, I found that the average CAPEX to total revenues for the entire decade of 2009-2018 for these top three gold miners was 25%.
-Either way you look at it, the gold mining industry CAPEX spending per total revenues quadrupled since the late 1970s.
+Either way, you look at it, the gold mining industry's CAPEX spending per total revenue quadrupled since the late 1970s.